Inadequate. Unworthy. Alone. Afraid.

 Seemed like I couldn’t do anything right for authority figures.

-Performing to my full capability in public?
+Performing to my full ability in public?
 Not a chance.

 Bosses laughed at my mistakes.
 Some enjoyed going out of their way to increase my misery.

 I couldn’t even understand why people worked jobs because of the misery they caused me.

 Everyone seemed to give me weird looks.
 I didn’t feel like a good person.
 In fact, I usually felt worthless.

 Despair.
 Hopelessness.
 Dread.
 Even suicidal.